WSU community encouraged to participate in campus climate study

 “The survey results will be treated as valuable, actionable information that will help us chart the course for the future,” said Chamblee.
 “We’re treating this study as an opportunity to create a benchmark for how our community sees itself.”

-As the university prepares to commemorate its 150th anniversary in 2018, Chamblee said such benchmarks are more important than ever.
+As the university commemorates its 150th anniversary in 2018, Chamblee said such benchmarks are more important than ever.

 “As we look back at where we’ve been as a university and where we’re at now, it’s crucial that we take the opportunity to critically evaluate these individual experiences.
 Diversity and inclusion will always play an integral role in our strategic plan, mission, values and who we are as a university,” she said.
 “It’s equally important that we evaluate the role diversity and inclusion play in our own individual experiences as well.”